WGBH-MLA/AAPB2/app/views/primary_source_sets/cold-war.md

 ## Citation

 Greer, Brenna.
 "The Cold War."
-WGBH and the Library of Congress. https://americanarchive.org/primary_source_sets/cold_war.
+WGBH and the Library of Congress. https://americanarchive.org/primary_source_sets/cold-war.

 ## Guid
-## Cliptime